paperwm/PaperWM/README.md

 ```

 The `wm_class` or `title` of a window can be found by using looking glass: <kbd>Alt</kbd><kbd>F2</kbd> `lg` <kbd>Return</kbd> Go to the "Windows" section at the top right and find the window.
 X11 users can also use the `xprop` command line tool (`title` is referred as `WM_NAME` in `xprop`).
 The match of `wm_class` and `title` are with an OR condition; and in addition to a plain string matching, a constructed [`RegExp()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp) can be used to utilise regex matching.

+_Note: if you use the `user.js` approach you will need to logout and then login to have them take effect._

 ### New Window Handlers